SciML/ModelingToolkit.jl/docs/src/basics/Events.md

 We need a controller with hysteresis to conol the plant.
 We wish the furnace to turn on when the temperature is below `furnace_on_threshold` and off when above `furnace_off_threshold`, while maintaining its current state in between.
-To do this, we create two continous callbacks:
+To do this, we create two continuous callbacks:

 ```@example events
 using Setfield